 There may be something similar beginning to happen in Wandala, though this is underdeveloped.
 Wandala is a Central Chadic language where verbal negation is marked by k (clause-internally) or kà (when in phrase final position).
-The negator is placed after the verb and before the nominal subject or object as in (27).
+The negator is placed after the verb and before the nominal subject or object as in (8a).
 Only when the verb is not followed by an argument does the negative particle occur clause finally.
+Negative existential clauses are formed through the use of ɓákà or ɓáakà in clause-initial or clause-final position, depending on whether the information presented is old or new, as in (8b).

+Generally, the negative existential and the verbal negator do not co-occur, though there are some rare instances in which they do, as in (8c).
+It is unclear what function is served by combining these elements, but it is possible that the final kà here is simply a clipped form of the negative existential, as there are cases where the negative existential is repeated, as in (8d).

+(8) Wandala

-(27) tsà-n-á k nábbà
+tsà-n-á k nábbà

 stop-3SG-GO NEG Nabba

-‘He did not stop Nabba.
+‘He did not stop Nabba.’
 (Frajzyngier 2012: 208)

-Negative existential clauses are formed through the use of ɓákà or ɓáakà in clause-initial or clause-final position, depending on whether the information presented is old or new.

-(28) á yà-wá əә́lvà-á-rwà ɓákà
+b. á yà-wá əә́lvà-á-rwà ɓákà

 well 1SG-COM word-GEN-1SG NEGEX